+ A track. Photo above Kasia Rose Hrybowicz

 London Tales: Round Midnight.
 A poem.

-In the picture above a painting and a photo of Monk’s hands playing the piano taken by My friend, John Hoppy Hopkins
+In the picture above a painting and a photo of Monk’s hands playing the piano taken by my friend, John Hoppy Hopkins.
+RIP.

 Music Thelonious Monk – Lyrics and Poem on recording, Oscar Brown Jr – written in the year of my birth.
 1944 My Poem here.

-I climbed the narrow stairs of slate and behind a curtain…a Monk’s room.
+I climbed the narrow stairs of slate and stone and behind a curtain into a Monk’s room.

-I am awake in a narrow bed that is unfamiliar to me
+I am awake in a narrow bed that is unfamiliar to me, underneath white cotton sheets and a musty faded pink Eiderdown

 A call in the woods below A bark?
 A fox?